Shopify/pitchfork/README.md

   It also does not care if your application is thread-safe or not.

 * Reforking: `pitchfork` can be configured to periodically promote a warmed up worker as the new template from which workers are forked.
-This dramatically improve the proportion of shared memory, making processes use only marginally more memory than threads would.
+This dramatically improves the proportion of shared memory, making processes use only marginally more memory than threads would.